How to Prepare for a Destination Race: A Timeline

 Nine Months Before Your Destination Race

 - Check passport and/or drivers’ license for expiration dates and validity, and renew if needed.
 Many countries have explicit rules for passport validity, including a certain number of blank pages, or an expiration date valid for six months after the date of travel.
-Beginning October 2020, travelers in the United States will be required to show identification that meets REAL ID standards; not all states issue drivers’ licenses that are compliant with this rule.
+Beginning May 2025, travelers in the United States will be required to show identification that meets REAL ID standards for domestic travel; not all states issue drivers’ licenses that are compliant with this rule.

 - Does your race require a membership to the host country’s triathlon federation?
 Confirm and purchase, if needed (most offer one-day memberships for destination racers).